 If hepatotoxicity is likely, give oral or IV N-acetylcysteine.

-If acetaminophen is still probably in the GI tract, give activated charcoal.
+If acetaminophen is still probably in the gastrointestinal tract, give activated charcoal.

-If degree of toxicity is uncertain, begin IV or oral N-acetylcysteine until more conclusive definitive information is available.
+If degree of toxicity is uncertain, begin IV or oral -acetylcysteine until more conclusive definitive information is available.

 Chronic Acetaminophen Poisoning